 When you’re wiping off the excess stain, always wipe in the direction of the wood grain, not in a circle.
 The direction you wipe will be clearly visible in the finished product.
 You’re not trying to clean the surface, you’re staining.
 Use clear, even strokes in the same direction, don’t try to scrub it off in circles that leave a messy finish.

 As with any painted furniture project, we always recommend applying a topcoat to protect your piece.
 A simple polyurethane clear coat will cover and protect the surface of the wood.
 You can also use wax or tung oil if you’d like.
-Once the topcoat is dry, add on hardware and enjoy!
+Once the topcoat is dry, add on hardware.

 Save these tips with a pin!